 Additional accounts can be added by simply inserting a new row anywhere above the "BANK" account, entering the new account number in column A and the account description in column B and copying all the formulas in the columns with a light blue column heading.
 You can also delete accounts if you wish to do so but care should be taken not to delete accounts to which entries have been allocated on the Data sheet because this may result in an inaccurate petty cash expense report and balance calculation.
 If an account is deleted and entries have been allocated to the account, an error code of E2 will be displayed in the Error code column and the codes will only be removed once the appropriate transactions have been allocated to a valid account.

-Note: The default "BANK" account refers to the appropriate bank account that is used to reimburse the petty cash or cash float.
+Note: The default "BANK" account refers to the appropriate bank account which is used to reimburse the petty cash or cash float.
 This default account has been included in the template in order to record the petty cash reimbursements and to calculate an accurate petty cash balance.
 The default account should not be amended or deleted otherwise it may result in inaccurate petty cash balance calculations.
-The "BANK" account should therefore be selected from the list box in column H on the Data sheet for all the petty cash or cash float reimbursement transactions that are entered on the Data sheet.
+The "BANK" account should therefore be selected from the list box in column H on the Data sheet for all the petty cash or cash float reimbursement transactions which are entered on the Data sheet.

-The 12 month reporting period that is included on the Report sheet is determined based on the start date that is entered in cell D2.
+The 12 month reporting period which is included on the Report sheet is determined based on the start date entered in cell D2.
 After specifying the initial opening balance, the petty cash expense report can be rolled forward for an unlimited number of future periods by simply entering a new start date in cell D2.
 All the calculations on the Report sheet are automatically adjusted based on the date that is specified.